Salisbury railway station: 21st century

+In 2016, a new service began running once on summer Saturdays between London Waterloo and Weymouth; however, since 2020, the Saturday Weymouth services ceased due to the COVID-19 pandemic and there are no plans to reinstate them.

 Goods facilities

 The former Salisbury Milford station was used as a goods station until it was closed in 1967 and demolished in 1968.
 Goods traffic was also handled in goods sheds at the west end of the Fisherton station – north of the GWR station and south of the LSWR station – and also on the 460 yd Market House branch from the east end of the LSWR station which opened in 1859.
 A new LSWR marshalling yard was opened on the site of the old platform east of Fisherton Street after it had closed in 1902, but the main LSWR goods depot was kept at the old Milford station until 1967.
 The former GWR station remained in use as a goods depot until 1991.

 Motive power depots

 An engine shed, water tower and turntable were erected on the Milford site from January 1847, as the line was then open for freight traffic.
 A replacement engine shed was built by the LSWR at Fisherton Street in 1859.
 The GWR also built a small engine shed adjacent to their station in April 1858.
-This was demolished in 1899 to allow expansion of the LSWR station, and a replacement built on the north side of the line.
+This was demolished in 1899, to allow expansion of the LSWR station, and a replacement was built on the north side of the line.
 This was closed by British Railways in 1950.

 A large new and well equipped engine shed was opened by the LSWR on 12 January 1901.
 This remained in use until the end of steam in southern England on 9 July 1967.
 The shed lay derelict for some years before being demolished.

-The sidings around the former GWR station were redeveloped in 1992 as Salisbury Traincare Depot, where South Western Railway maintain their fleet of DMUs.
+The sidings around the former GWR station were redeveloped in 1992 as Salisbury Traincare Depot, where South Western Railway maintains their fleet of diesel multiple units.